CausalTables.jl

 Distributions.Normal{Float64}(μ=5.0, σ=1.0)

-For convenience, there also exists conmean
+For convenience, there also exists functins like conmean

-and convar
+, convar

 Y_mean = conmean(scm, data_intervened, :Y)